Jasmeet181/mediaportal-cz-logos/README.md

-# Czech TV and radio logos for MediaPortal 1
+# Czech and Slovak TV and radio logos for MediaPortal 1

 ## Introduction